 This tends to happen in southeast Australia in regions such as New South Wales, where snowfall can be a common event during the country’s winter months.

-Despite being surprising, this snowfall can come as a result of cold snaps heading up from Antarctica, bringing with it changes in pressure and sporadic snowfall.
+Despite being surprising, this snowfall can come as a result of cold snaps heading up from Antarctica (Also check out Animals That Live In Antarctica), bringing with it changes in pressure and sporadic snowfall.

 Why Can’t They Withstand Extreme Cold?